ammarbinfaisal/sahl/README.md

 ## history

 Initially I made the virtual machine in rust.
 It was slow so I rewrote the codegen in rust to emit bytes instead of rust enums/structs and then run the bytecode on a virtual machine I wrote in c.
 Since, the language is statically typed I thought compiling it to native code would be a nice idea so I started writing that using llvm but paused.
 Recently, I started writing `sahl_aot.go` to convert the bytecode to assembly but stopped.
-Right now there is a virtual machine, x86_64 native code generation and transpilation to go.
+Right now there is a virtual machine, <s>x86_64 native code generation</s> and transpilation to go.

 ### future plans